 - Recharge your motivation!
 This can be personalized to you but a few examples include reading, meditation, listening to a podcast, journaling, etc.

 The same goes for training.
-There are periods throughout the day, based on hormone production, where you will perform best in regards to strength training, cardiovascular training, and even specific styles of training which involve more coordination such as double unders and gymnastics movements.
+There are periods throughout the day, based on hormone production, where you will perform best in regard to strength training, cardiovascular training, and even specific styles of training, which involve more coordination such as double-unders and gymnastics movements.
 In the morning, testosterone levels are their highest and in the evening people tend to have the greatest cardiovascular efficiency.
 Again, this is generalized so understanding your own biological clock is also important to ensure you get the most out of your work, your training, and your health.
 (1)

 The goal for creating daily routines is to limit poor choices and enhance productivity by decreasing decision fatigue caused by a lack of planning.
 Setting a routine is a start, but syncing your daily tasks to your biological clock is the ideal way to get the most out of your day and even your training.
-For some, it may be unrealistic to train at the specific times of day when your strength and coordination are at its peak, but, by sticking to a schedule that is consistent, your body will learn to adapt.
-Our body loves routine and when we wake, eat, train, work, and sleep at the same time every day we not only decrease the stress from continuous decision making but our regulatory systems no longer have to play the guessing game.
+For some, it may be unrealistic to train at the specific times of day when your strength and coordination are at their peak, but by sticking to a schedule that is consistent, your body will learn to adapt.
+Our body loves routine and when we wake, eat, train, work, and sleep at the same time every day, we decrease the stress from continuous decision-making.
+Our regulatory systems no longer have to play the guessing game.
 This is important for digestion, improving sleep quality, and even performance!